Bealby/grandpas-pocket-watch-shop/README.md

 - For larger screen devices the layout will involve
   1 row of category images; for medium screens 2 rows;
-  and for smaller screens the images will be removed and replaced with icons for better UI and UX.
+  and for smaller screens the images will be removed and replaced with icons only for better UI and UX.

 - It was decided to use the title 'Grandpa's Pocket Watch Shop' on this page to establish the specific nature of